EunahYang/eunahyang.github.io/_projects/pericyte-NVJ.md

     </div>
 </div>
 <div class="caption">
-    Viscious cycle of vascular Calcification.
+    Vicious cycle of vascular Calcification.
 Calcified vessels have trouble buffering mechanical stresses exerted in the vessel wall.
 </div>

+This project was originally designed as an in-vivo study using two-photon calcium imaging in transgenic mice to longitudinally observe how arterial stiffness alters neurovascular dynamics.
+The experiment involved microsurgical induction of carotid calcification to model chronic vascular stiffening.
+However, after developing a severe allergic and ultimately anaphylactic reaction to mice, I had to discontinue the animal work.
+Although it was an unexpected setback, it became a turning point in my research path.
+After this event, I shifted towards to human neuroimaging and computational modeling and study brain-wide networks and dynamic systems.